randomcoww/blog/vrrp-gateway.md

   > One thing to note is that I have no configuration to actually take the WAN interface of a `backup` node to `DOWN` state.
   >
   > Taking the interface down ensures no MAC conflict but requires adding a Keepalived `notify` script to implement.
 I'm not a fan of shell scripts in automation (or in general).
 Failover from a downed interface will also take longer because when the interface is brought up, it will need to request a DHCP address.
-Disabling ARP on the WAN interface may be a sufficient alternative, but will again require adding a `notify` script.
   >
   > Currently, both interfaces hold on to their DHCP addresses, and failover takes no additionl time from address assignment.
 I'm able to run latency sensitive streams with little to no impact during failover and generally haven't ran into any cons with this approach.